c3rb3ru5d3d53c/binlex-rs/README.md

 The **Rust API** and **Python bindings** let developers create their own detection solutions without **license limitations**. 🔓

-To help combat malware, we provide our work the greater good. 🌍
+To help combat malware, we provide our work for the greater good. 🌍

 No installation needed—just **download the binaries** from the **release page**! 📥